Universes

 irrelevance.

-Since the universe of a refinement type does not depend on p
+Since the universe of a refinement type does not depend on p, it

 enables a limited form of impredicativity, and we can define the